fluent/fluentd-kubernetes-daemonset/README.md

 Please check them out.

+### kafka image suggestion

+Using debian-kafka2/debian-kafka2-arm64 images are better than using debian-kafka/debian-kafka-arm64 images.
+Because debian-kafka2/debian-kafka2-arm64 images use `out_kafka2` plugin but debina-kafka/debian-kafka-arm64 images use deprecated `out_kafka_buffered` plugin.

 ## Maintainers

 Some images are contributed by users.
 If you have a problem/question for following images, ask it to contributors.